What is the difference between a reservationless and a one-time conference?

 When the mic is greyed out (which is the normal setting for participants and assistants), the caller cannot be heard in the main room, but can be heard when in a breakout group.
 This is called "breakout only", and signifies that the caller is unmuted, but isn't holding a microphone.

-When the mic icon is dark grey, the caller has a "public" mic and can be heard by the entire room, even if they are in a breakout group.
+When the mic icon is green, the caller has a "public" mic and can be heard by the entire room, even if they are in a breakout group.

 How do I put people in breakout groups?